gmn/nanotts/README.md

 echo "eenie meany miny moh" | ./nanotts -c | lame -r -s 16 --bitwidth 16 --signed --little-endian -m m -b 32 -h - out.mp3
 ```

-I know what you're thinking -- it's a mess.
-Because it's raw PCM, you have to tell lame exactly what format to expect.
-But hey, at least right now it's automatable!
+I know what you're thinking--mp3 is a mess.
+And you would be right to think that.
+Basically, because it's raw PCM, you have to tell lame exactly what format to expect.
+But hey, at least right now mp3 is automatable!

 email: _greg AT naughton DOT org_